MaterializeInc/tb/README.md

 tool, suitable for running on your laptop or against a single unreplicated database.
-The intent is to enable a prototyping experience that doesn't require 6 containers tethered together in an intricate `docker-compose` setup, while still being very easily translated to existing Kafka infrastructure.
+The intent is to enable a prototyping experience that doesn't require 6 containers tethered together in an intricate `docker-compose` setup, while still being very easily translatable to existing Kafka infrastructure.

 The exact semantics of change data capture